tencentyun/intlcloud-documents/yehe_doc/云数据库 TencentDB/数据库智能管家 DBbrain/操作指南/监控告警/智能监控/全实例监控_intl_en.md

 The full instance monitoring page gives you an overview of the database monitoring metrics of all instances.
 Data of single monitoring metrics of all instances is displayed in a horizontal view.
 You can view and compare monitoring data of all instances on the same page, making it easier to detect database exceptions and view their details.

->?Currently, full instance monitoring is supported only for TencentDB for MySQL (excluding the Basic Edition) and TencentDB for TDSQL-C (compatible with MySQL).
+>?Currently, full instance monitoring is supported only for TencentDB for MySQL (excluding the Basic Edition).

 ![](https://main.qcloudimg.com/raw/2fe1bf9fbcc3b7dc54b1fc0f9d1688f2.png)